Meet the great farmers growing your food!

 Laurie will be with us for a fourth season in 2018 as a part-time helper, focusing her efforts to clean the farm's veggies so they're beautifully ready for the CSA and at farmers' markets.

 A homeschooling mom of three avid baseball/softball players, Laurie spends most of her farm time in the washroom, where she helps to make the veggies picture-perfect for the CSA and markets.
 She is also an experienced biologist and educator, and is focused on development and operation of the farm's educational programming for children.

 In her free time, Laurie enjoys reading, cooking, hiking, and spending time up at her cabin in the mountains of central PA.

-Lena returns fulltime in 2017 after joining NSO mid-season in 2016.
+Lena continues for her third season as a full-time helper in 2018.
 She is a self-taught avid home gardener and seed saving enthusiast who has great interests in self-sufficiency, horticulture/agriculture/botany, sustainability, permaculture, plant propagation, breeding/genetics, and animal husbandry.

 Lena plans to "learn everything I possibly can while working for NSO.
 I'd like have a career in agriculture.
 Eventually, I hope to start a farm-based business on my own homestead."

 When she's not farming, Lena enjoys rockhounding/geology (collecting gemstones and minerals,) foraging, hiking, reading, cooking, raising chickens, plus making art & music.